 In 1994, the federal government set a goal to spend 5% of its contracting dollars on women-owned businesses.
 In March 2016 — after more than 20 years — it finally met its target.
 According to Ann Sullivan, the head of government relations for Women Impacting Public Policy (WIIP), the government was able to meet its goal after adopting new rules in 2011 that would allow agencies to set aside specific contracts for bidding by women-owned businesses only.
 Despite this milestone, women-owned businesses still have a 21% lower chance of procuring a federal contract than men-owned businesses of a similar nature.

-Solution: While the numbers are still disappointing, women entrepreneurs canto earn more of the government contracts currently available, including state and local contracts, which can be more friendly to small businesses.
+Solution: While the numbers are still disappointing, women entrepreneurs can take strategic steps to earn more of the government contracts currently available, including state and local contracts, which can be more friendly to small businesses.

 Women entrepreneurs should also get their business certified as woman-owned.
 This is necessary to do business with both public and private corporations, in addition to local, state, and federal government agencies that have opportunities that have been set aside for woman-owned businesses.
 Organizations such as the Women’s Business Enterprise National Council (WBENC) and The National Women Business Owners Corporation (NWBOC) can provide national certification, as can several state and local agencies.

 Challenge: Work-Life Balance

 While work-life balance is a challenge for both men and women, women can often feel more conflicted between work and family life due to social and cultural norms.
 According to a 2013 Pew Research Center survey, mothers with children are three times as likely as fathers to say that being a parent made it difficult for them to advance in their career.
 Fortunately for women entrepreneurs, there are several ways to balance out the burden of owning a business and maintaining family and social life.